hellcy/old-blog-archive/index.md

 ## Welcome to GitHub Pages

 * All IT related details will be put in here.

+## JavaScript
+* JavaScript is a high-level, dynamic, weakly typed, prototype-based, multi-paradigm, and interpreted programming language.
+It is commonly used as a part of web pages, whose implementations allow client-side script to interact with the user and make dynamic pages.
+It is an interpreted programming language with object-oriented capabilities.

+## jQuery
+* jQuery is a JavaScript library designed to simplify the scripting of HTML.
+It is free and open-source.
+The purpose of jQuery is to make it much easier to use JavaScript on your website. jQuery takes a lot of common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code. jQuery also simplifies a lot of the complicated things from JavaScript, like AJAX calls and DOM manipulation.

+## Package Manager
+* NuGet focusses mainly on .NET (there are a lot of non-.NET packages on NuGet however), NPM (Node Package Manager), Yarn and Bower are JavaScript package managers.

+* Yarn was created by Facebook and Open Sourced.
+Speed comparisons found online show that Yarn is faster than NPM.
+Yarn is also able to install packages from a cache and does not require a connection to the Internet (only if a package was downloaded before).

 ## What is a Web Server?